-The UI focuses on the style, polish, and refinement of the app: things like color palettes, fonts, spacing of elements, icons, shades, whether to use flat design or skeuomorphism, and so on.
+The UI focuses on the style, polish, and refinement of the app: things like color palettes, fonts, the spacing of elements, icons, shades, whether to use a flat design or skeuomorphism and so on.
 During this stage, we again do brand research to determine what is most fitting for the brand personality and tone.

 Continuous Testing & Refinement

 This isn’t a step within the process per se, as we continually test, iterate, and refine throughout.
 During design, we test on different devices and different platforms and have a variety of people conduct user testing.
 This lets us discover whether our assumptions about elements and design decisions need to be re-examined.